clemensGooooo/clemensGooooo/README.md

 Hi, I’m @clemensGooooo aka cle.hack/Clemens.Gooooo.

-I'm 16 years old, so still in something like German :school: high school.
+I'm 17 years old, so still in something like German :school: high school.

-Interested in computer science especially hacking, I did a lot of development stuff in different sections.
+I'm passionate about computer science, with a particular interest in hacking and cybersecurity.

 #### What I already had done:
-- Hacking/Cybersecurity :lock:, learned a lot in the learning paths I did on TryHackMe/HackTheBox.
-(THM, HTB, etc.)
+- Hacking/Cybersecurity :lock:, I learned lots of stuff on different hacking platforms.
+(THM, HTB, picoCTF, CryptoHack & others)
-- CTF challenges, I love doing new CTF challenges and learning things on the way, platforms (THM, HTB, picoCTF)
+- Lots of CTF challenges, I love doing new CTF challenges and learning things on the way.
+I do this on the platforms above, additionally participated at Midnight Flag CTF, TAMUctf and the German CTFs below.
-- Participated at some German CTF challenges (CSCG,DBH)
+- Participated at some German CTF challenges (2x CSCG,DBH)
 - Sometimes I reasearch some stuff, lol :v: (Investigate interesting vulns and more...)
 - Worked with linux servers :computer: and Dockers :whale:, Containers, VMs -> Virtualisation
 - Front-End, Back-End development with different languages...
 (Backend: FastAPI,Express.JS Frontend: React, Plain JS/HTML/CSS)